GNU epsilon -- an extensible programming language: Programs and self-modification

 \subsection{Static programs}

-A static program is a program which, when executed, never self-modifies: \begin{definition}[static program] Let $(\Gamma, \DHANDLE{h}{e})$ be a program; then we say that it is \TDEF{semantically-static} or \TDEF{static} if in no configurations reachable from evaluating $\DHANDLE{h}{e}$ in $\Gamma$, the global environment or the procedure environment are different from the ones in $\Gamma$.
+A static program is a program which, when executed, never self-modifies: \begin{definition}[static program] Let $(\Gamma, \DHANDLE{h}{e})$ be a program; then we say that it is \TDEF{semantically static} or \TDEF{static} if in no configurations reachable from evaluating $\DHANDLE{h}{e}$ in $\Gamma$, the global environment or the procedure environment are different from the ones in $\Gamma$.